Looking for things to do in Nafplio Greece? Look no further.

 There are several reputable rental companies scattered throughout Athens and wider Greece, including Sixt, Avis, and Europcar.
 Many providers offer pickup at the airport.

 There are several toll booths on the road from Athens to Nafplio to be aware of.
 Always ensure that you keep an amount of cash and loose change on you.

 Do you have any further questions about things to do in Nafplio, or crafting a travel itinerary for Greece in general?
 The little city is arguably one of the best places to visit in Greece.

-I’ve been living in Athens for the last three and a half years and would be happy to assist with any concerns that you may have.
+I’ve been living in Athens since 2017 and would be happy to assist with any concerns that you may have.